Arturo Benedetti Michelangeli (1920-1995)

 His recording activities however dwindled considerably.
 With the exception of several important recordings in 1965 (published by Decca-BDM), throughout the Sixties he hardly ever set foot in recording studios.
 This circumstance contributed towards the circulation of numerous pirate editions of his records, against which he fought strenuously by taking legal actions which, however, came to nothing.

-New tour of England, where he records Ravel's Concerto in G and Rachmaninoff's Concerto No. 4 for His Master's Voice, with the London Philharmonia Orchestra conducted by Ettore Gracis.
-7-8 & 10 March, 1957 in London (Abbey Road Studios - Studio No. 1)
+In England, he recorded Ravel's Concerto in G and Rachmaninoff's Concerto No. 4 for His Master's Voice, with the London Philharmonia Orchestra conducted by Ettore Gracis.
+7-8 & 10 March, 1957 in London (Abbey Road Studios - Studio No. 1).

 March 1957: BBC Studios, London, England (radio broadcast )